-Spongy Moth (also known as Lymantria Dispar Dispar or LDD moth)
+Spongy Moth (Lymantria Dispar Dispar or LDD moth)

-Based on the success of the 2022 Spongy Moth Aerial Spray Program and population predictions for the year, an aerial spray is not required in 2023.
-Learn more about the 2023 Integrated Pest Management Program.
+Based on the success of the 2022 Spongy Moth Aerial Spray Program and population predictions for the year, an aerial spray is not required in 2024.

 Spongy Moth caterpillars eat leaves from trees during the spring and early summer.
-This causes trees to lose their leaves.
+This causes defoliation or leaf loss.

-Healthy trees can grow their leaves back in the same season, but an ongoing Spongy Moth infestation weakens trees and can make them more likely to be damaged from other insects.
+Healthy trees can grow their leaves back in the same season, but an ongoing Spongy Moth infestation weakens trees and can make them more likely to be damaged from other stressors.

 How to spot an infestation